-If you are requesting ICD or CCI codes from the PDR, you must include a list of requested codes within your PHSA Data Access Request (DAR) Form.
+If you are requesting ICD or CCI codes from the PDR, you must include a list of the requested codes in your Data Access Request (DAR) submitted through the PHSA Online Portal.

-PSBC does not provide consultation or perform any checks on codes requested.
+PSBC does not provide consultation or performany checks on codes requested.
 Request of complete and accurate diagnostic and procedure codes for all relevant Classifications (CCP, CCI, ICD 9, and ICD-10-CA) is the responsibility of the research team.
 Please be aware of changes to codes and coding standards across versions of ICD-10-CA and CCI.
 These classification systems undergo modification approximately every three years.
 Consultation with a health information professional with experience in diagnostic and procedure coding may be helpful.
 A license to obtain the ICD-10-CA and CCP coding manuals can be obtained for a fee from CIHI.
-ICD-10 codes can be accessed for free from the WHO website; however, please note that there are differences between ICD-10 and ICD-10-CA (enhanced Canadian version of ICD-10) codes.
+ICD-10 codes can be accessed for free from the WHO.

+website; however, please note that there are differences between ICD-10 and ICD-10-CA (enhanced Canadian version of ICD-10) codes.

-17. Is it possible that not all of the variables in my request will be approved by the PSBC Research Review Committee?
+17. Is it possible that not all of the variables in myrequest will be approved by the PSBC Research Review Committee?